 The village itself is very small and parking is difficult.
 Particularly with the coach loads of tourists that arrive by the hour.
 I would highly advise getting here early!
 Or early evening in the summer months.

-As a contrast to Bibury is the town of Chipping Campden, probably the least touristy of all the Cotswolds villages and my personal favourite.
+As a contrast to Bibury is the town of Chipping Campden.
+This is probably the least touristy of all the Cotswolds villages and my personal favourite.
 This old wool merchants town has a wonderful high street running through the centre, laden with quirky shops and restaurants all housed in the characteristic honey toned buildings you expect of the Cotswolds.
-And if you fancy a little wander further from the high street you will be rewarded with fantastic thatched cottages.
+And if you wander further from the high street you will be rewarded with fantastic thatched cottages.

 Broadway is situated furthest north and I often find it isn’t mentioned as often as some of the other places on this list.
-I find this a shame as it is certainly worthy of being on a list of the most beautiful villages in the Cotswolds and in fact, Broadway’s beauty attracted the likes of Oscar Wilde, Edward Elgar and Claude Monet to mention but a few.
+I find this a shame.
+It is certainly worthy of being on a list of the most beautiful villages in the Cotswolds.
+In fact, Broadway’s beauty attracted the likes of Oscar Wilde, Edward Elgar and Claude Monet to mention but a few.
 Built up around the main high street, it is laden with fabulous independent shops, tearooms and places to stop for a bite to eat.
 Broadway Tower stands overlooking the town and if you fancy a walk up there you are rewarded with fantastic views for miles around!

 Lower Slaughter is full of charm and tranquillity.
-This quaint village is built around a stream that runs through through the centre of the village and you will often find children frolicking in the peaceful waters.
+This quaint village is built around a stream that runs through through the centre of the village.
+Here, you will often find children frolicking in the peaceful waters.
 An ideal place to spend a quiet afternoon.

 Built on the cross-roads where several major roads meet along the old Roman Fosse Way, Stow-on-the-Wold is one of the largest of the Cotswolds villages.
 It made it’s money from the wool trade and is famous for its annual fairs where as many as 20,000 sheep were sold at a time.
 You can wander the old market square, lined with cafes, tearooms, restaurants, traditional pubs, shops and of course the old stocks which are still on display.